 Aruba Sightseeing: the Beaches!

 The main attraction of Aruba is the beautiful beaches.
 There are so many of them!
 The sand on most beaches is white and the water a true blue.
-I couldn’t possibly summarize all of them here, so I wrote a blog just about them.
-You can read more about Aruba’s beaches.
+It would be impossible to summarize all of them here, so you can read a more detailed description of Aruba’s beaches.

 Aruba Sightseeing: Flamingo Beach!

 One of the most Instagrammable spots on Aruba, and a must-see attraction, is Flamingo Beach.
 Located on the private Renaissance Island, guests share a beautiful private beach with a flamboyance of six flamingos.
 The beach is adults-only, except from 9-10 am when children are allowed.
 For those wanting a photo op feeding the birds, plan on going early as they get too full later to care for your offerings.
 Detailed tips, including costs and a no-fail tip guaranteeing admission, are revealed in our more detailed Flamingo Beach post.
 We stayed at the Renaissance Aruba to guarantee our ability to visit.

 The companies create their itineraries in such a way to force you to book at least two tours to see everything you want to see.
 The concierge at the Manchebo Beach Resort suggested we book a private tour on UTVs.
 Jeff, from ABC Tours, picked us up for our four-hour UTV private tour.
 The four hours start from the time they pick you up at the hotel, take you to the main office to sign the paperwork, ending when they drop you off at the hotel after a stop at the main office again.
 Regular tours cost about $75-100 per person.
 We paid $400 for our private tour, so a bit more than if we booked two regular tours except that we controlled how long we spent at every stop.
 This is not usually The Common Traveler way but it was worth!